Privacy Policy

 What are cookies?

-Cookies are small amounts of data which often includes a unique identifier that is sent to your computer, tablet, mobile or other device (your “device”) from a website and is stored on your device’s browser or hard drive.
+Cookies are small amounts of data which often include a unique identifier that is sent to your computer, tablet, mobile or other device (your “device”) from a website and is stored on your device’s browser or hard drive.
 They are used by almost every website to improve your online experience.
 We use cookies to give you access to certain parts of our website and to let us know how you are using our website.

 Consent to our use of Cookies